|

 USBHID fully supports the Apple aluminium keyboard and maps the functions

-of the extra function keys F13, F14 and F15 to Print, ScrollLock and Break,
+of F13, F14 and F15 to Print, ScrollLock and Break

-so that it can be used as a normal keyboard.
-This means that Control-Break
+respectively, so that it can be used as a regular keyboard.

 (or actually Control-F15) can be used to reset the machine in the usual